 As noted above, helicopter explosive placement is simple, flexible, and economical, but is limited by flying weather that can result in delays and missed opportunities.
-This option has the lowest East Lynn Canal avalanche program capital cost, and avalanche program operating costs approximately equal to the Daisy Bell option, but total highway closure time is greatest under this option.
+This option has the lowest East Lynn Canal avalanche program capital cost, with operating costs somewhat higher than the Daisy Bell option, and the most total highway closure time of the various options.